-We have entered into a credit facility with Royal Bank of Canada, as administrative agent and collateral agent, and the lenders party thereto as amended by the Ninth Amendment to Third Amended and Restated Credit Agreement (the "Credit Agreement").
+We have entered into a credit facility with Royal Bank of Canada, as administrative agent and collateral agent, and the lenders party thereto as amended by the Credit Agreement Amendment (the "Credit Agreement").
 The Credit Agreement provides a quarterly amortizing term loan of \$155.0 million (the "Term Loan") and a maximum revolving credit amount of \$20.0 million (the "Revolving Loan").
 The Term Loan and Revolving Loan both have a maturity date of September 30, 2021.
 Borrowings under the Credit Agreement are secured by various mortgages of both midstream and upstream properties that we own as well as various security and pledge agreements among us, certain of our subsidiaries and the administrative agent.